May-alrowaie/lesson-planner/README.md

 1. **User**

-   -As a teacher, I want to create an account, so that I can manage my classrooms and lesson plans.
+   - As a teacher, I want to create an account, so that I can manage my classrooms and lesson plans.
-   -As a teacher, I want to log in securely, so that I can access my personalized lesson plans and student data.
+   - As a teacher, I want to log in securely, so that I can access my personalized lesson plans and student data.
-   -As a teacher, I want to update my profile information (name, email), so that my account stays up-to-date.
+   - As a teacher, I want to update my profile information (name, email), so that my account stays up-to-date.
-   -As a teacher, I want to reset my password, so that I can regain access if I forget it.
+   - As a teacher, I want to reset my password, so that I can regain access if I forget it.

 2. **Classroom**

-   -As a teacher, I want to create a classroom, so that I can assign students and lesson plans to it.
+- As a teacher, I want to create a classroom, so that I can assign students and lesson plans to it.
-   -As a teacher, I want to add students to a classroom, so that I can track their progress and customize lesson plans.
+- As a teacher, I want to add students to a classroom, so that I can track their progress and customize lesson plans.
-   -As a teacher, I want to edit classroom details (grade, division), so that I can keep my records accurate.
+- As a teacher, I want to edit classroom details (grade, division), so that I can keep my records accurate.
-   -As a teacher, I want to assign lesson plans to a specific classroom, so that I can organize my teaching resources efficiently.
+- As a teacher, I want to assign lesson plans to a specific classroom, so that I can organize my teaching resources efficiently.
-   -As a teacher, I want to view a list of students in each classroom, so that I get information about them like multiple intelligences academic level and learning styles to help me tailor my lesson to accommodate their needs.
+- As a teacher, I want to view a list of students in each classroom, so that I get information about them like multiple intelligences academic level and learning styles to help me tailor my lesson to accommodate their needs.

 - As a teacher, I want to leave feedback on a classroom, so that I can document observations and make improvements.
 - As a teacher, I want to delete a classroom, so that I can remove outdated or irrelevant classrooms.